torvalds/linux/Documentation/input/joydev/joystick.rst

 For most joysticks you won't need any manual calibration, since the joystick should be autocalibrated by the driver automagically.
-However, with some analog joysticks, that either do not use linear resistors, or if you want better precision, you can use the jscal program::
+However, with some analog joysticks, that either do analt use linear resistors, or if you want better precision, you can use the jscal program::

 	jscal -c /dev/input/js0